 This little island's big on family fun.
 Let the kids loose at Panny's Phillip Island Chocolate Factory and burn off the sweets among the mazes, mini-golf and tunnels at A Maze'N Things.
 For a virtual trip to the Southern Ocean, take the family on an Antarctic Journey at the Nobbies Centre: big deep-sea adventures without the extra jumpers.

 Angling for a fishing holiday?
 Join the locals and snapper up a catch from the jetties at Cowes, Newhaven, Rhyll and San Remo.
 Cast your net further afield and take a boat or fishing charter out onto Westernport Bay.
 Junior anglers in tow?
 Head to Rhyll Trout and Bush Tucker Farm.
 Don't go home empty handed.
 Stop by San Remo Fishing Co-operative for the best fish and chips in town, or buy seafood fresh off the boat.
 No one need ever know that you didn’t hook it yourself.

 Reason 8: Circuit breakers

 Torque about motorsports: the famed Phillip Island Grand Prix circuit plays host each year to the Australian Motorcycle Grand Prix (MotoGP – October), World Superbike Championships (February) and the V8 Supercars (April).
-Any time of year, satisfy your need for speed on the go-kart track – a scale replica of the actual circuit – at the Grand Prix Circuit Visitor Centre.
+Satisfy your need for speed any time of the year on the go-kart track – a scale replica of the Phillip Island Grand Prix circuit – at the Grand Prix Circuit Visitor Centre.

 Reason 9: Island grooves